Quick Answer

 Once your credit-report process is under control, tighten your broader get-paid workflow with Gruv's practical tools hub.

 Not always.
 A third-party guide says issuance is usually only possible after you have lived in Germany for some time and have a German bank account, so same-day availability is uncertain for newcomers.
-Next: complete your local setup, then check whether your record is available before promising a landlord immediate documents.
+Complete your local setup, then check whether your record is available before promising a landlord immediate documents.

 Includes 2 external sources outside the trusted-domain allowlist.